basecom/FixturesPlugin/UPGRADE.md

 $this->runSpecificFixtures(['MyFixture', 'AnotherFixture']);
 ```

-The `runSingleFixtureWithDependencies` was dropped and replaced with `runSingleFixture`.
-The first argument takes
-the name of the fixture and the second one takes a bool to determine if dependencies should be loaded.
+The `runSingleFixtureWithDependencies` method has been replaced with `runSingleFixture`.
+The first argument is the name of the fixture, and the second argument is a boolean to determine if dependencies should be loaded.

 ```php
 // Before: